10 Minibeast Activities to Celebrate National Insect Week

 2. Build an Insect Hotel

-Explore the homes of minibeasts!
+Explore the habitats of minibeasts!
 Start by getting the children to hunt outdoors for various natural resources, such as bark, leaves and straw.
 Then ask them to use the materials they find to recreate habitats for different insects.
+Take a look at our guide on how to make a minibeast hotel here for more information.

 3. Go on a Minibeast Safari